 Alpha-Linolenic Acid (ALA)

-ALA is a true essential fatty acid … he can’t manufacture it so ALA must be in his diet.
+ALA is a true essential fatty acid … your dog can’t manufacture it so ALA must be in his diet.
 Food sources of ALA include leafy plants, nuts and seeds.
 ALA can also be found in meat and dairy, as long as the animals are eating foods that are rich in ALA.

 Like LA, the body can convert ALA into the longer chain fatty acids it needs to work at its best.
 But this process can be inefficient and enzymes might be lacking, so two omega-3 fats are considered essential: EPA and DHA.